-WAHA End of Life Choices (EOLC) recommends that you make an appointment with one of our certified advance care planning Facilitators.
+WAHA’s Advance Care Planning program recommends that you make an appointment with one of our certified advance care planning Facilitators.
 Your WAHA Facilitator will use the documents below as part of your Advance Care Planning process.
 The Facilitator is skilled at helping you clarify your personal values, beliefs and preferences for end-of-life care.
 The meeting moves at your own pace, and there is no pressure to influence your treatment preferences.
-There is no cost for this service though Donations are always welcome.
+There is no cost for this service though donations are always welcome.

 To set up an appointment, or for more information, please visit our Contact Page to get in touch with a team member who can assist you further.

 The hardest part of the Advance Care Planning process is communicating with your loved ones, whether they are family, friends, and others that you trust and respect, about your end-of-life preferences.
 WAHA recommends the following resources that will help you start and continue the “conversation” with your loved ones and health care professionals.

 Go Wish gives you an easy, even entertaining way to talk about what is most important to you.
 The cards help you find words to talk about what is important if you were to be living a life that may be shortened by serious illness.
 Playing the game with your relatives or best friends can help you learn how you can best comfort your loved ones when they need you most.
 Go Wish can be played by one, two or more people.